 Functionality is more than enough to get started and individuals can always open a fully-fledged current account upon arriving into the US.
 Many choose not to however as they are getting on absolutely fine with their digital currency accounts.

 With OFX or TransferWise, clients can register for a multi-currency account from any of the territories in which they offer their services.
 As experts in international payments, they often have a much wider global footprint than most domestic focused US banks do.
 Individuals and businesses alike from Australia, New Zealand, Canada, Europe and many more countries can open a USD bank account (held in the USA) through OFX or TransferWise.

 View our best USD currency accounts in the UK below.

-- Bank accounts available in UK, France, Germany, USA, and Canada, as well as Singapore, China and Japan (recent additions)
+- Bank accounts available in UK, France, Germany, Australia, New Zealand, USA, and Canada, as well as Singapore, China and Japan (recent additions)